- On This Page

 If you are planning to send bulk email, it is important to be aware that bulk email has the potential to heavily burden the UW email’s systems and to cause the UW to be considered a source of unwanted email (spam).
 This page will help you avoid causing these problems.

-University Advancement and UW Marketing operate a broadcast email marketing application called Convio which can do email engagement such as e-newsletters and event invitations.
+University Advancement and UW Marketing operate a broadcast email marketing application called Marketo which can send email engagement such as e-newsletters and event invitations.
 For more information, contact firstname.lastname@example.org.

-- Mailman is an email list management system with many features, including address management, automatic archiving, access control, and much more.
+UW-IT offers Mailman for sending bulk email.
+Mailman is an email list management system with many features, including address management, archiving, access control, and much more.

-Use of these two services will insure that your messages will be sent in a way that has the least impact on overall UW email services.
+Use of these two services will ensure that your messages will be sent in a way that has the least impact on overall UW email services.